 Each year, we recognize alumni with these three separate awards:

-- The Sparks Medallion recipients have demonstrated the commitment to the University embodied by one of our most revered alumni, Lestle J. Sparks '19.
+- The Sparks Medallion recognizes graduates whose lifetime loyalty and service to Willamette reflect the ideals of one of the University's most devoted alumni, Lestle J. Sparks '19.

 Meet the 2014 Recipients

 We accept nominations on a rolling basis for the following year's selection.
 Announcements and celebration happens in the spring of every year.